HealthCatalyst/docfx.docker/README.md

 # The purpose of this
 ## Let teams store documentation source files (and only source files) anywhere
-The intent of the Docker image and the `run-me.cmd` file (sorry, no Linux version yet but on it's way) is to enable Health Catalyst teams to store *only* their markdown files, images, and a couple simple configuration files in any directory in any Git repo or storage location.
+The intent of the Docker image and the `run.cmd` file (sorry, no Linux version yet but on it's way) is to enable Health Catalyst teams to store *only* their markdown files, images, and a couple simple configuration files in any directory in any Git repo or storage location.

 ## Let teams build Health Catalyst-branded output without maintaining the mechanisms that do it
-Docker containers and the `run-me.cmd` (when it's executed in the directory of documentation) build the team's documentation into a local preview of the HTML output and generate PDFs, both in Health Catalyst styling.
+Docker containers and the `run.cmd` (when it's executed in the directory of documentation) build the team's documentation into a local preview of the HTML output and generate PDFs, both in Health Catalyst styling.
 This eliminates the need for a team to store and maintain the entire framework required to build them.
 Builds also complete more quickly.

 # Prerequisites
 - Git